-Our story began in 1932, when the husband and wife team of John Louis and Gertrude Mandt opened the first drive-in restaurant in Huntington.
-They purchased a little piece of land at 2445 Fifth Avenue and built, at a cost of $1,750, a tiny orange building that still stands today.
-The menu Consisted of only two items: Stewart’s Root Beer and popcorn.
+Our story began in 1932 when the husband and wife team of John Louis and Gertrude Mandt opened the first drive-in restaurant in Huntington.
+They purchased a little piece of land at 2445 Fifth Avenue and built it at a cost of $1,750 - a tiny orange building that still stands today.
+The menu that time consisted of only two items: Stewart’s Root Beer and Popcorn.
 Sales for the first day totaled an unimpressive 50 cents.

 Hoping to do better the next year, the Mandts added hotdogs to the menu, complete with Gertrude’s mouth-watering chili sauce.
 Today, the business and the little orange building are still going strong and so is Gertrude’s mouth-watering sauce, still prepared from a secret recipe closely guarded by her great grandson, John Mandt Jr., the drive-in’s fourth generation owner.

 Stewarts Drive-Inn in 1938, through all that adversity, Harry and Isabelle persevered and once the war was over, business really began to pick up.
 They worked long hard hours, sacrificing a normal family life in order to build the drive-into the widely respected business it has become today.

-In 1951, at age 13, their son, John Mandt Sr., their son at age 13, began working with his parents.
+In 1951, John Mandt Sr., their son at age 13, began working with his parents.
 After serving his country in the U.S. Marine Corps, he returned to work in the family business.
 When his parents retired in the late 1970s, he became the third generation to own and operate the Little Orange Drive-In.
 Challenged by the proliferation of chain restaurants in the Huntington area, John felt in order to maintain their market share he needed to expand.
-Beginning in 1979 and continuing through 1998 additional locations were added.
+Beginning in 1979 and continuing through 1998, additional locations were added.